2025–26 Mumbai Premier League

 The 2025–26 Mumbai Premier League is the 113th season of the regional football league run by the Mumbai Football Association in Mumbai.
-It represents the sixth tier of the Indian football league system after formation of the Maharashtra State Senior Men's Football League.
-India On Track FC are the defending champions.
+It represents the seventh tier of the Indian football league system after formation of the Maharashtra State Senior Men's Football League.
+India On Track are the defending champions.

 Venue

 Matches are played at Neville D'Souza Football Turf in Bandra.

 Teams

 20 teams are participating in the 2025–26 edition of the Mumbai Premier League.